vmware-labs/blueprint-for-horizon-with-vmc-on-aws/README.md

 3. create a terraform.tfvars file for your secrets
 4. initialize Terraform
 5. plan and/or apply
-6. make changes
+6. fill your groups and make your changes

 # Documentation

 First of all, all my test ran at a lab platform… Use following code at your own risk, I won't be responsible for any issues you may run into.
 Thanks!

-In this repository I created a automated Horizon whitelist Firewall Ruleset, which can be used with Terraform on VMC on AWS or local NSX-T.
+In this repository I created a automated distributed Firewall Ruleset for a Horizon Environment, which can be used with Terraform on VMC on AWS or local NSX-T.

 It only apply Horizon related Services, groups and Distributed Firewall Sections and Rules.

-This code should support you to build a whitelist Firewall Horizon Plattform or get a idea how you can secure your Horizon Environment.
+This code should support you to build a secured and least privilege Horizon Plattform or get a idea how you can secure your Horizon Environment.

 To get familiar with VMC and VMC NSX-T I highly recommend to take a look on the Blog posts from Nicolas Vibert: https://nicovibert.com